lushu/google-ads-nodejs-client/README.md

 This library (google-ads-nodejs-client) is the compiled output of the Google Ads API Bazel build files.

-If you would like to build this library by yourself:
+If you would like to build this library by yourself (we will take `v20` as the example):

 1. Install bazel: `npm install -g @bazel/bazelisk`
 2. Clone the Google APIs' original interface definitions: `git clone https://github.com/googleapis/googleapis.git`